CLNEulalia/Heroku-Atlas-Deployment/README.md

 ##### NOTE:

-- If you forget to whitelist the IP, go to "Network Access" on the left sidebar.
+- If you forget to whitelist the IP, go to "Network Access" under "Security" on the left sidebar.
 Next select "Add IP Address" in the top right corner, and there should be a "Allow Access from Anywhere" button (or you can enter `0.0.0.0/0` manually).

 9. Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**

+   Go to "Database Access" under "Security" on the left sidebar.
+Then hit the "Add New User" button on the top right.

    ##### NOTE: